reluem/contao-UIkit/README.md

 ```

-Next, create a custom .scss theme in your files, that you reference in the page layout.
+Next, create a custom .scss theme in your files directory, that you reference in your Contao page layout.
+Your custom file will overwrite the variables of the UIkit core which enables you to change e.g. colors or fonts.
 ```
+### Your Custom SCSS file

 // 1.
 Your custom variables and variable overwrites.
 // e.g. $global-primary-background: rgb(0, 48, 135);